Coombs testDirect antiglobulin test; Indirect antiglobulin test; Anemia - hemolytic

 - Blood disease in newborns called erythroblastosis fetalis (also called hemolytic disease of the newborn)

 - Mycoplasma infection

 - Systemic lupus erythematosus

-The test may also be abnormal without any clear cause, especially among the elderly.
+The test result may also be abnormal without any clear cause, especially among the older people.

-An abnormal (positive) indirect Coombs' test means you have antibodies that will act against red blood cells your body views as foreign.
+An abnormal (positive) indirect Coombs test means you have antibodies that will act against red blood cells that your body views as foreign.
 This may suggest:

 - Incompatible blood match (when used in blood banks)